peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 Maintenance of DNS delegations requires occasional changes of the DS and NS record sets on the parent side of the delegation.
-RFC 7344 automates this for DS records by having the child publish CDS and/or CDNSKEY records which hold the prospective DS parameters.
+For the case of DS records, RFC 7344 provides automation by allowing the child to publish CDS and/or CDNSKEY records holding the prospective DS parameters which the parent can ingest.
 Similarly, RFC 7477 specifies CSYNC records to indicate a desired update of the delegation's NS (and glue) records.
-Parent-side entities (e.g. Registries, Registrars) typically discover these records by querying them from the child, and then use them to update the parent-side RRsets of the delegation accordingly.
+Parent-side entities (e.g. Registries, Registrars) can query these records from the child and, after validation, use them to update the parent-side RRsets of the delegation.

 This document specifies that when performing such queries, parent-side entities MUST ensure that updates triggered via CDS/CDNSKEY and CSYNC